Learn to Draw a Floor Plan by Hand

 4️⃣ Sketch a complete floor plan of a real or imagined room

-5️⃣ Keep your drawing neat, balanced, and intentional
+5️⃣ Keep your drawings neat, balanced, and intentional

 6️⃣ Avoid common beginner mistakes